FarronF/limerick-council-meetings/meetings/2025/01/20-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 16th December 2024.md

  Members queried why the rollout of Park and Ride facilities was not included in the plan, and

-emphasised the need to prioritise these;---
+emphasised the need to prioritise these;
+---
 3

  Communication between the Council and Bus Eireann should be improved, particularly in